Dragnipur/tiny-angular-wordcloud/README.md

 ```

 ##### on-click - *optional*
-The method thas has to be called when a word is clicked on.
-Supported parameters are word and id.
+The method that has to be called when a word is clicked on.
+Supported parameters are word and/or id.
 ```sh
 <tang-cloud on-click="method(word)"></tang-cloud>
 <tang-cloud on-click="method(id)"></tang-cloud>